 We conducted hours of research on the best moisturizers for combination skin, evaluating top-rated formulas on their active ingredients, type and texture, and the types of skin concerns targeted.
 We considered moisturizers with and without SPF protection as well as how quickly the moisturizer absorbed into skin.
 We tested a couple of bestsellers, our product testers trying out the moisturizers for weeks at a time and noting their insights.
 After considering dozens of options and consulting with an esthetician for her recommendations, we landed on these picks.

-Keep reading to shop for the best moisturizers for combination skin.
+Keep reading for the best moisturizers for combination skin.